Lead-Based Paint Activities Professionals

 Who administers the lead-based paint activities program?

 EPA administers the lead-based paint program only in areas where states, territories or tribes are not authorized by EPA to operate their own lead abatement programs.
-The states administered by EPA include: Alaska, Arizona, Florida, Idaho, Montana, Nevada, New Mexico, New York, South Carolina, South Dakota, and Wyoming or American Samoa, Guam, the Northern Marianas and Tribal Lands.
+The states administered by EPA include: Alaska, Arizona, Florida, Idaho, Montana, Nevada, New Mexico, New York, South Carolina, South Dakota, and Wyoming.
+In addition, EPA administers the lead-based paint program in the territories of American Samoa, Guam, Northern Marianas, and U.S. Virgin Islands, as well as most Tribal Lands.

 Certification and Training

-After completing training, how does an individual or firm become certified in lead-based paint inspection, assessment and/or abatement in areas administered by EPA?
+How does an individual or firm apply to be certified to do lead-based paint inspection, assessment and/or abatement in areas administered by EPA?

 Note: Remember, there are two types of required certifications – certified individuals must work for certified firms when performing lead-based paint activities.